 A government search in connection with fraud charges can be a frightful experience as agents comb through one’s premises and can take practically anything that they can get their hands on.
 As a person under investigation or facing fraud charges, you have rights against unreasonable searches and seizures.
 Call an experienced fraud defense attorney immediately about your situation.

 In Washington, D.C., the criminal defense attorneys at Lotze Mosley, LLP are prepared to defend you against fraud charges, file the appropriate motions in court to suppress illegally obtained items from your home, and adopt an effective fraud defense strategy in your case.
-Contact us today at (202) 393-0535 to arrange for a free initial consultation with one of our dependable attorneys.
+Contact us today at (202) 393-0535 to arrange for an initial consultation with one of our dependable attorneys.